Anirudh-rao/The-DataScience-Project/Fundamentals-Maths/Readme.md

 # Fundementals Maths

-In this section we will cover
+In this section we will cover:

 1. Numpy